KhalidAbdu/Desert-Farm-Frontend/README.md

 This is a React-based website that allows people to conveniently purchase a variety of high-quality agricultural products.
 Whether you're in search of honey, olive oil, milk, or other agricultural goodies, our website provides a user-friendly platform to explore and buy these products.

 ## Getting Started:

-This is the frontend of the project, you can access the web application by navigating to https://exquisite-faun-dbb675.netlify.app/ in your web browser.
-You can start it using the command npm run dev
+To access the web application, please follow these steps:

+1. Open your web browser and navigate to https://exquisite-faun-dbb675.netlify.app/.
+2. Explore the various features of the web application, including browsing agricultural products, viewing product details, adding items to the shopping cart, and making secure payments.

 ## Features: